 - With both national and international students in mind, assignments and projects will be tailored to allow students to reflect on implementing knowledge and skills in their own units, regions or countries

-- This MSc offers a unique blend of clinical critical care topics and advanced training in Health Services Leadership and Management
+- A unique blend of clinical critical care topics and advanced training in health services leadership and management

 - Clinical topics are taught at the Queen Elizabeth University Hospital (QEUH), one of the largest teaching hospitals in the UK with a £27 million state-of-the-art learning centre

 - Clinical topics will be delivered by experts in the field using a diverse range of teaching methods including: tutorials, lectures, ward rounds and simulation sessions

 - Topics in the field of management and leadership will be delivered in conjunction with the Adam Smith Business School which holds triple accreditation with the AACSB International, the EQUIS and the AMBA

 This programme consists of a 180 credit taught programme.
 It will comprise a combination of 20 and 10 credit core modules, an additional optional 10 credit course and dissertation.
 Courses in the field of critical care will be taught on campus at the Queen Elizabeth University Hospital and those courses in the field of management will be delivered by the MSc in Health Services Management in conjunction with the Adam Smith Business School.

 Students completing the Postgraduate Diploma will take no more than 120 credits over two years.
 Students completing the Postgraduate Certificate will take no more than 60 credits in one year.